bakheet43/enayapay/source/index.html.md

 Welcome to the EnayaPay API!
 You can use our API to access EnayaPay API endpoints.
 # User Account Management
 ## Register
-### Description
-the use of this endpoint to register new user using phone number as id verification .

 ```shell
 # With shell, you can just pass the correct header with each request
 curl "https://sandbox.enayapay.com/api/v2.1/register/" \